-It’s common knowledge that General George Washington and his army crossed the Delaware River on Christmas Night in 1776, but what’s not as well-known are the reasons why he chose that particular night to cross.
+It’s common knowledge that General George Washington and his Continental Army crossed the Delaware River on Christmas Night in 1776, but what’s not as well-known are the reasons why he chose that particular night to cross.
 It’s the “why”—the story behind the historical fact—that draws us in and makes this piece of American history come alive.

 On January 1st—just days away—all of his soldiers’ enlistments would expire.
-Worse, Washington knew that his troops had no incentive to reenlist.
+Worse, Washington knew his troops had no incentive to reenlist.
 Many were shoeless.
 Most wore ragged summer clothing.
 The sick went without medicine and the healthy went without food.
 No one had received pay in months.
 Between these conditions and their repeated defeats, the army was demoralized.

 It wasn’t only the soldiers who were dispirited.
 Farther downstream in Philadelphia, which was virtually undefended, the members of Congress were keenly aware of their army’s repeated failures against the British forces.
 They also knew the British army stood sixty miles away.
 After giving General Washington full power over the army, Congress packed up and fled the city.
 So did most of Philadelphia’s inhabitants.

-Realizing New Jersey’s colonists’ support for the war had dwindled, the British issued a proclamation that offered a free and general pardon to all Americans who would take the oath of allegiance to King George III and pledge their peaceable obedience.
+Realizing New Jersey’s colonists’ support for the war had waned, the British issued a proclamation that offered a free and general pardon to all Americans who would take the oath of allegiance to King George III and pledge their peaceable obedience.
 Thousands in the colony rushed to take the oath and pledge to the British Crown.

 Spies informed Washington that 1,500 Hessian soldiers under the command of Colonel Johann Rahl had arrived in Trenton—almost directly across the Delaware River from the American encampment—and taken up winter quarters.
 These German mercenary soldiers had been hired by the British to help fight the Americans and were considered the most highly-trained fighters in Europe.
 Several months earlier, the same Hessians now living in Trenton had used their 17-inch-long bayonets to slaughter hundreds of young teenage American soldiers during the battle of Brooklyn Heights.